 The anger of average Americans will continue as long as we believe that a wealthy few use their money to select our leaders and establish laws to secure their advantages.
 Almost every nation throughout history, and most in the modern world have been ruled by oligarchs.
 The United States was supposed to be the exception where the authority of our leaders comes from the consent of the people.

 It is an unfortunate fact of history that it often takes a crisis to move democracies towards needed reform.
 Americans have a crisis of confidence in their government.
 It's time to fix it, and we can without radical change or losing our civility.

+The founders of our country anticipated this kind of crisis, so they gave us the tools.
 The Constitution has been amended 27 times before, often in the face of longer odds, by reformers who taught us to be consistent, inclusive, rational and patient.

 Your questions, suggestions, concerns and ideas are welcome.
 Please send your comments to firstname.lastname@example.org.